alvloureiro/YASPB/README.md

 - CMake 3.16 or higher
 - C++17 compatible compiler
+- **No external dependencies required for Mock backend** (default)
-- FFmpeg development libraries (if using FFmpeg backend)
+- FFmpeg development libraries (only if using FFmpeg backend)
-- GStreamer development libraries (if using GStreamer backend)
+- GStreamer development libraries (only if using GStreamer backend)

 ### Native Build Instructions